 The Mikayla House is a guest house for families who have children staying in the Hope Center for Children with Disabilities.
 The project was funded in memory of Mikayla Jackson.
 Construction was completed in 2020.

-In 2019 GoDesign began construction of the first buildings for the Fountain of Hope expansion; a girls’ dormitory to house 240 girls on campus and new restrooms.
+In 2019 GoDesign began construction of the first buildings for the Fountain of Hope expansion; a girls’ dormitory to house 240 girls on campus.

 Across Africa development has been slow and often people with disabilities never find help or support for those needs.
 This fact rings true in Ethiopia where only ONE mental/physical disability hospital exist for over 89 million people.
 After a lot of prayer and conversations with the local government officials, GoDesign and our local partner VWDO decided to conduct a survey of the disability needs where we are working.
 In this particular zone they estimate a population of around 36,000 people of that the survey showed that 1500 children under the age of 18 in this zone had either a mental or physical disability that prevented them from participating the school or any other community activities.

 After being overwhelmed by these statistics we decided to act and after 3 years of construction, the Hope Center for Children with Disabilities is complete!
 The Hope Center is our largest project to date and includes a school, clinic, and dorm housing for children with mental and physical disabilities.
 The Center officially opened its doors to children in early 2020.
 Due to COVID the Center is currently closed and will reopen at a later date.

 John DuRant became a supporter of GoDesign in 2012 and soon thereafter decided he wanted to help GoDesign build a school.
 John planned to run 50 miles on his 50th birthday to raise money for the the project.
 After pitching this idea to GoDesign’s founder, Scott Jackson, they launched plans to build the school in one of the neediest areas in the country.